adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 > "And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers." – Acts 2:42 (NKJV)

 Deeply thought provoking, I'm excited for what the rest of the book holds.
+It draws deeply from Chan's learnings founding a megachurch, Cornerstone Community Church, and resigning to start a house church movement, We Are Church.

 # We Are Church